bigai-ai/tongsim/docs/guides/asset_pipeline.md

 ??? tip "LoadArena fails / returns an empty id"
     - Ensure Unreal is in **Play (PIE)** when using the editor.
     - Confirm `level_asset_path` comes from **Copy Reference** and points to a `UWorld` asset.
-    - Check that the level and its dependencies exist locally (assets may be missing if the dataset was not downloaded).
+    - Check that the level and its dependencies exist locally (run `python scripts/fetch_unreal_content.py` if `unreal/Content` is missing).

 ??? tip "Arena loads, but navigation does not work"
     - Build a **NavMesh** for the Arena map (press **P** to visualize).